NitinReddy1213/Currency-Exchange-Application/README.md

 Welcome to Currency Exchange Application powered by Flask,Exchange-Rate-API,mongoDB

-This projecy is an standalone application which solely focuses on exchanging the currency measure using live exchange rates which are accesed through an external API provider named Currency_Rate API exchange (https://www.exchangerate-api.com/) This project solely involves development using HTML,CSS,PYTHON 3.13.1,FLASK(jinja,render), and database client as mongodb.
+This project is an standalone application which solely focuses on exchanging the currency measure using live exchange rates which are accesed through an external API provider named Currency_Rate API exchange (https://www.exchangerate-api.com/) This project solely involves development using HTML,CSS,PYTHON 3.13.1,FLASK(jinja,render), and database client as mongodb.